AusDTO/dta-website/pages/what-we-do/partnerships/communities.md

 The communities are open to anyone in local, state and federal government to join.

-We are also [currently expanding and updating our guidance](https://www.dta.gov.au/standard/design-guides/) to help Australian Government teams understand and meet the Digital Service Standard.
+We are [currently expanding and updating our guidance](https://www.dta.gov.au/standard/design-guides/) to help Australian Government teams understand and meet the Digital Service Standard.

 ## Content design community